JoverZhang/Rust-Copartner/README.md

     - `BM25` = (Next step) Search for the top 30 code fragments from Elasticsearch.
     - `Heuristic` = (Next step) Use some rules to affect the ranking.
 4. **Suggestion Generation**: Send top-K code fragments + the original file to LLM to generate a `base suggestion diff`.
-5. **Output Processing**: Send the "base suggestion diff" + the original file to LLM to generate a `suggestion diff` what can be applied to the project.
+5. **Output Processing**: Send the "base suggestion diff" together with the original file to the LLM, and generate an **applicable suggestion diff**.
 6. **Validation & Acceptance**: Use `git apply --check` to validate the diff.
     - (Next step) Check by `rustfmt` and `clippy` first.
     - If valid, ask the user if they want to accept all changes.